Dwight York: Imprisonment

-As of 2024, Dwight York is serving his sentence at the United States Penitentiary Administrative Maximum Facility (ADX) in Florence, Colorado, as Inmate # 17911–054.
+As of 2024, Dwight York is serving his sentence at the United States Penitentiary Administrative Maximum Facility (ADX) in Florence, Colorado, as Inmate # 17911–054, in solitary confinement for 23 hours a day.
 His projected release date is July 12, 2120.

 York's followers have said that since 1999 York has been a Consul General of Monrovia, Liberia, under appointment from then-President Charles Taylor.
-They argue he should be given diplomatic immunity from prosecution and extradited as a persona non-grata to Liberia.
-Officials have not accepted this claim.
+They argue he should be given diplomatic immunity from prosecution and extradited as a persona non grata to Liberia.